-Roblox is a platform that supports millions of user created games and experiences, from building cities to fun virtual music concerts and even scavenger hunts.
-The platform also offers a free immersive creation tool, Roblox Studio, which is an incredible learning tool for budding programmers, designers, and developers.
+Roblox is a platform that supports millions of user-created games and experiences, from building cities to fun virtual music concerts and even scavenger hunts.
+The platform also offers a free immersive creation tool, Roblox Studio, which is an incredible learning tool for aspiring programmers, designers, and developers.

 With millions of experiences in its ever evolving library, the possibilities in Roblox are endless.
-Ranging from simplistic to high-fidelity expansive virtual worlds, experiences on the platform are surprisingly deep and varied.
-One moment, your child will be powering up and throwing energy blasts in a game based on their favorite anime.
+Ranging from simplistic to high-fidelity, expansive virtual worlds, experiences on the platform are surprisingly deep and varied.
+In one moment, your child will be powering up and throwing energy blasts in a game based on their favorite anime.
 Next, they’ll be going on a snowboarding expedition or exploring the set of a new Hollywood blockbuster movie.
-The only limit to what your child can play–and more importantly, what your child can create–is their imagination.
+The only limit to what your child can do—and more importantly, what your child can create—is their imagination.